-The Dream House and How To Avoid It
+The Dream House and How to Avoid It

 "Somehow I just don't feel at home here."

-As long as you don't pin it down to anything specific, he is helpless and he knows it.
+As long as you don't pin it down, he is helpless and he knows it.

-Best of all, though, is modern.
-Demand nothing but modern and you will seem to be reasonable, yet you can be sure you will never be satisfied.

-All real estate dealers have at least one "modern" house they show to everyone who specifies modern architecture.
-It looks like an ice box, is generally white and square, has lots of glass bricks and corner windows, and has been on the market for years.

-All other modern houses were designed for the original owners.
-Buying a used one is exciting, but it is like buying somebody else's custom made suit.
+4. Specify Modern.
+All modern houses were designed for the original owners.
+Looking at used ones is exciting and is always perfectly safe.

 "It is unusual, Davie!"

 "Very ingenious on the inside, too, Phoeb.
-All built around a photographic dark room.
+All built around a photographic darkroom.
 You can make the whole house pitch dark!"
-Or, perhaps:

 "Damned tricky, Phoeb.
 Only one bathroom, but hot and cold running water in the window boxes.
 You can grow orchids in every room!"